waleedalmadhab/search_choices/README.md

 * menuConstraints BoxConstraints used to define the zone where to display the search menu.
 Example: BoxConstraints.tight(Size.fromHeight(250)) .
 Not to be used for dialogBox = true.
 * readOnly bool whether to let the user choose the value to select or just present the selected value if any.
 * menuBackgroundColor Color background color of the menu whether in dialog box or menu mode.
+* rightToLeft bool mirrors the widgets display for right to left languages defaulted to false.

 #### Multiple choice constructor